xeroxcat/letter-generator/README.md

 ## features
 * define fields (optionally a list of values) to be filled in
 * enable or disable lines in the template
+* run the generator to interactively define a letter instance

 ## requirements
 * python3